jempiere/knowledge-spaces/LOG.md

 ## Ren Quinn, Thomas Keate, Jayson Bunnell

+### 10/24

+- Look at pages 320(ish) in Query Alternative paper
+- Learn about Positive relations and Negative relations and how they correlate to the dependency-style graphs that are used for knowledge theory
+- Goal: Understand the P/N *inferences* from the paper.
+This will save us many permutations of QUERYs
 ### 10/17

 - Finish terms, decide to move on, working with what we have